concordchat-legacy/api-docs/docs/source/resources/users.rst

 Users
 -----

-Redux normally gives users its full route set, unlike bots most if not all endpoints are accessible by users, they are Reduxs base entity.
+Concord normally gives users its full route set, unlike bots most if not all endpoints are accessible by users, they are Concords base entity.

 .. _User Object: